AY2425S2-CS2103T-T13-1/tp/docs/DeveloperGuide.md

 3. Exit program

-   1. Entering exit command.
-Close the window.
+   1. Enter the exit command.
+The window closes.

    2. Double-click the jar file<br>
    Expected: Shows the GUI with contacts.
 The most recent window size and location is retained.